 The elderly Hollywood man was talking about Thanksgiving at a recent workshop on helping families cope with Alzheimer's disease during the holidays.

 "The holidays are great," said the man, 80, who takes care of his Alzheimer's-afflicted wife of 51 years.
-Thanksgiving is not only good for the person with the disease, he said, "it's also good for the care-giver because it gives them a chance to relax with other people."
+Holidays are not only good for the person with the disease, he said, "it's also good for the care-giver because it gives them a chance to relax with other people."

 The man smiled.
 And then he burst into tears.